Katistic/Krunker-Hacks/README.md

 - No menu currently
 - Limited feature-set

 !
-Due to recent patches in krunker.ios code, many aimbot and esp may be buggy.
+Due to recent patches in krunker.ios code, aimbot and esp may be buggy.
 ```

 ## Features